lausberger/CountdownApp/README.md

 To delete an event, perform a rightward swipe gesture within the Events list.
 Then, select the red "trash" icon.
 You will then be prompted to either confirm or cancel this decision.
 Please note that event deletions cannot be undone.

 ## Changelog

+### Hotfix 1.1.1 (January 8, 2021)

+#### Fixes:

+* Events edited from within the list view now properly update their countdown previews
+* All-day events correctly send a notification at 8 AM instead of 12:08 AM

 ### Update Version 1.1 (January 5, 2021)